2022 Amazon Restock Limits Tips and Updates

 Lower Shipping Costs Caused By Amazon Restock Limits

 An Amazon seller asked: “Restock limits cause me to ship products via air ($15 per unit) instead of boat ($1 per unit).
 Doesn’t it account for overseas shipment transit times?”

 This is so challenging!
 It’s true, as we discussed above, that if you are shipping inventory into Amazon, the minute that you say you’re shipping it, it will be counted as inventory.
 It’s not going to look at when the inventory is going to arrive but is going to count it immediately.

 If you make a Chinese shipment, you may be blocking your local warehouse inventory from getting in.
 In this case, it would make more sense to have a 3PL.
 If you’re paying an extra $14 per unit by air, sending by sea and then having a 3PL store and ship for you will be significantly less expensive.

 By sending all of your inventory to your 3PL, and then paying a carton pull fee along with a labeling fee, you’ll be paying those per carton and per pallet fees rather than the high air freight, which should reduce your cost per unit significantly.
 And even with those extra costs, I can’t imagine (unless you’ve just got some crazy products) it costing you as much as $14 extra per unit to switch to ocean freight and 3PL rather than air shipments.

 This way, you won’t have to create the FBA shipments until your inventory arrives at your 3PL, and then you won’t have to do the air freight because you’re not initiating that shipment until they’re only days out from arriving at Amazon from your local warehouse.

-Question: “If I run out of stock and want to maintain my restock limits, do I need to switch to FBM (Fulfillment by Merchant)?”
+An Amazon seller asked: “If I run out of stock and want to maintain my restock limits, do I need to switch to FBM (Fulfillment by Merchant)?”

 So here are some questions we want to ask and answer: